 Track Your Total Spend by State

 If you operate across the United States, organizing your invoice by State can help determine travel patterns and even your tax liability for each region.

 To create a pivot table that sorts by state, drag the field “Region” into the Rows box and “Amount” into the values box.

 Tracking Average Price Per Gallon

-For some fleet managers, tracking the average price paid per gallon is an essential part of their monthly workload.
-To generate a quick and easy Price Per Gallon report, you can create a pivot table from your P-Fleet invoice.
+For some managers, tracking the average price paid per gallon is an essential part of their monthly workload.
+To generate a quick and easy Price Per Gallon report, you can create a pivot table from your P-Fleet fuel reports.

 To generate a PPG report for different products, drag the “Product” field into the rows box.
 Then drag the “Price” field into the Values box.
 The standard formula will default to the sum, instead of the average.
 To change this setting, click on the arrow to the left of the “Sum of Price” field.
 From there, a pop-up menu will allow you to select “Value Field Settings.”
 Click on the Average option and generate your new pivot table.

-Pivot tables are a vital tool for any fleet manager, as they simplify your fuel card data with a few quick clicks.
+Pivot tables are a vital tool for managers and accounting teams, as they extrapolate your fuel card trends with a few quick clicks.
 Though these are the most popular pivot tables that our clients use, you can adjust the formulas to track whatever metrics are a prime concern for your business.

 Topic: Fleet Fuel Cards